pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-set.md

 `--direction [direction]`
 : Value that specifies the reading order of the list.
 Valid values are `NONE`, `LTR`, `RTL`.

+`--disableCommenting [disableCommenting]`
+: Property for enabling or disabling commenting on the list.
+Valid values are `true`, `false`.

 `--disableGridEditing [disableGridEditing]`
 : Property for assigning or retrieving grid editing on the list.
 Valid values are `true`, `false`.